 Changes of scope: These generally originate outside the project, usually by the users, managers or project sponsors changing the requirements, or by the cost or time constraints of the project changing.
 In the case of the Water Holiday Company integration scenario, the users may, for example, add a requirement that when booking a boat online the client should also be able to purchase holiday insurance.
 On the other hand, a reduction in the project budget may mean that some planned system features are dropped.

 Development changes: These originate within the project and include changes that are routinely carried out as part of the normal process of developing and refining a product.
 Typically, this can be something as simple as an adjustment to a screen layout.

 Faults: This type of variation also originates within the project and is caused by the project team making errors.
 For example, misunderstood requirements in coding detected by system tests could lead to additional corrective work.
 Some discretion will be exercised in accepting or rejecting scope and development changes but changes to correct design errors will normally be obligatory, since the system may not work satisfactorily unless they are corrected.

 In order to encourage the UK boating holiday industry, the government decides that VAT on canal holiday bookings will be zero-rated with immediate effect.
 The management of the Water Holiday Company calculates that this could increase the demand for bookings by 30 percent.
 At the same time, the government introduces a special tax on holiday insurance that has to be accounted for separately on invoices.
-When considering the implications of changes, the project team realise that although holiday insurance was included in the original requirement, it has been missed out from the system design.
+When considering the implications of changes, the project team realize that although holiday insurance was included in the original requirement, it has been missed out from the system design.
 What effect might these changes have on the project?